-- It has a much steeper learning curve since the system is not designed to hold the user’s hand
+- It has a much steeper learning curve since the system is not designed to hold the user’s hand.

 With that in mind, we could say that Windows is overall a better fit for those who are not particularly tech-savvy, whereas Linux will require at least a basic understanding of how computer software works.

-While Microsoft’s OS will automatically download drivers, codecs, and sync data between different devices, getting everything set up properly in Linux may take a while.
+While Microsoft’s OS will automatically download drivers, codecs, and sync data between different devices, getting everything set up correctly on Linux may take a while.
 On top of that, many of the previously automated processes may become manual.

 There are numerous “distros” out there – Fedora, CentOS, Debian, Ubuntu, along with countless others, and each might look like a completely different operating system.

 On the other hand, Windows will always be recognizable as Windows.
-Windows 10 does allow users a lot of freedom with customization, especially when compared to the older versions of the OS, but that still comes down mostly to themes which act solely as re-skins and change nothing in terms of functionality.
+Windows 10 does allow users a lot of freedom with customization, especially when compared to the older versions of the OS, but that still comes down mostly to themes that act solely as re-skins and change nothing in terms of functionality.

-In the end, Linux, like its mobile cousin, Android, owes its high degree of customizability to its own open-source nature.
+In the end, Linux, like its mobile cousin, Android, owes its high degree of customization to its open-source nature.
 And if you like having an OS that can look virtually however you envision it, you will appreciate what Linux can offer.

 At first glance, Linux may seem to be especially vulnerable to malware and security breaches due to being a highly malleable open-source OS.
 But much to the contrary, it has proven to be more secure than Windows time and time again.